Hire in Myanmar (Burma)

 Immediate termination due to grave misconduct – no severance

 Immediate termination with up to three written warnings issue – no severance

 Severance is paid only for all other reasons and with one month’s notice given.

-Visas and Foreign Workers
+Rules Regarding Visas and Foreign Workers in Myanmar

 Myanmar has yet to establish a comprehensive work permit system for foreign workers.
-Currently, foreign employees can work in Myanmar under a business visa.
+Currently, foreign nationals can work in Myanmar under a business visa.
 In accordance with the Registration of Foreigners Act (1940) and the Registration of Foreigners Rules (1948), foreigners wishing to remain in Myanmar for more than 90 days must also apply for a foreigner’s registration certificate (FRC).
 However, this requirement is not always strictly adhered to in practice.
 There is also a stay permit available for application, which is compulsory for foreign employees working with entities registered with the Myanmar Investment Commission (MIC).

 For a 70-day, single-entry business visa, an application must be submitted to the Myanmar embassy in the applicant’s country of residence.
 The Ministry of Labor, Immigration and Population (MLIP) also allows foreign nationals to apply for a 70-day, single-entry business e-visa online at https://evisa.moip.gov.mm/.

 Foreign employees who have obtained at least two 70-day, single-entry business visas can apply for a multiple-entry visa at the Myanmar embassy or consulate.
 This is valid for three months, six months or a year.
 Applications for renewals can be submitted to the Directorate of Investment and Company Administration.